Midjourney / Prompt: “In the style of stained glass--The Next Maker Moment, How Generative AI is Shaping a New Wave of Invention”

 Don't have an account?
 Sign up!

-jen beaven about 1 year ago
+jen beaven over 1 year ago

 I thought Adafruit missed an opportunity when Radio Shack went bust.
 It would be nice to use some of the dormant commercial real estate for makerspaces, hefty ai rigs and 3d printers for hourly rentals, and retail parts. not to mention instructional space.